Seneevol/seneevol/README.md

 <p align=center>Front-end developper from France</p>

 <p align=center>Junior developper and I'm currently in a formation!
-And like we say, the grind never stops!</p>
+And as we say, the grind never stops!</p>

 <li> 📧 : nakadcontact@gmail.com </li>
 <li> I love anime, mangas, videos games and I really really like music 🎵 </li>